jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Privacy Considerations

-When including a geofeed file URL in an IP network object, it is expected that the service provider publishing the geofeed file has followed the guidance from [@?I-D.ietf-opsawg-9092-update, section 7]to not accidentally expose the location of an individual.
+When including a geofeed file URL in an IP network object, it is expected that the service provider publishing the geofeed file has followed the guidance from [@!RFC9632, section 7] to not accidentally expose the location of an individual.

-Many jurisdictions have laws or regulations that restrict the use of "personal data", per the definition in [@!RFC6973].
+Many jurisdictions have laws or regulations that restrict the use of "personal data", per the definition in [@?RFC6973].
 Given that, registry operators should ascertain whether the regulatory environment in which they operate permits implementation of the functionality defined in this document.

 # Security Considerations {#security_considerations}

-[@?I-D.ietf-opsawg-9092-update] requires an HTTPS URL for a geofeed file.
+[@!RFC9632] requires an HTTPS URL for a geofeed file.
 The geofeed file may also contain an RPKI signature.
 Besides that, this document does not introduce any new security considerations past those already discussed in the RDAP protocol specifications.

 # IANA Considerations